-Middle Eastern-inspired crispy chicken and basmati rice is a weeknight oven-baked turmeric rice with seven spice seasoned bone-in skin-on chicken thighs.
+Middle Eastern-inspired crispy chicken and basmati rice is a weeknight oven-baked turmeric rice with seven spices seasoned bone-in skin-on chicken thighs.
 If you are new to experimenting with new spices, this dish is for you!

 This chicken and rice dish is full of flavor.
 The chicken thighs are seasoned with one of my favorite Lebanese spices called seven spice, which is a blend of seven ground spices: allspice, black pepper, white pepper, coriander, cumin, cloves, and cinnamon.
 The basmati rice is made with sauteed onions, garlic, turmeric, and ground coriander.